2010 United States House of Representatives elections: Republican gains

 The Republicans' 63-seat pickup in the House to take control of that chamber, as well as their gain of six Senate seats, signified a dramatic rollback of recent Democratic gains.
 In the election, Republicans won their greatest number of House seats since 1946.
 This has been attributed to the continued economic recession, as well as President Obama's controversial stimulus and health care reform bills.
 Republicans also took control of 29 of the 50 state governorships and gained 690 seats in state legislatures, to hold their greatest number since the 1928 elections.

 Republicans also made historic gains in state legislatures, adding more than 675 state legislative seats, by far surpassing their state-legislative gains in 1994.
 Republicans gained control of dozens of state legislative chambers, and took control of "seven more legislatures outright than they did after 1994 and the most since 1952."
 Republicans picked up control of the Alabama Legislature for the first time since Reconstruction; control of the North Carolina Senate for the first time since 1870; and control of the Minnesota Senate for the first time since the state returned to partisan elections in 1974.

 The Great Lakes region, which until then had recently favored the Democratic Party, went strongly Republican.
 In California and the Pacific Northwest, however, the Democrats retained the upper hand.
-The biggest change in 2010 occurred in the Southeastern United States, which had previously been roughly evenly split between Democrats and Republicans for everything except for president.
+The biggest change in 2010 occurred in the Southern United States, which had previously been roughly evenly split between Democrats and Republicans for everything except for president.
 Just one white Democrat from the Deep South won reelection to the US House in 2010.
 Prior to 2010, many white conservative southerners had voted Republican for president, but Democratic for other offices.